 The basic tree survey is only part of the process however, which again is where we excel in providing written reports, Arboricultural Impact Assessments, to support the planning application.

 Arboricultural Impact Assessments

-The current version of the British Standard relating to trees & development, BS5837: 2012 Trees in relation to design, demolition & construction, is the current standard used to assess the quality of and impact from development on trees within the local landscape.
+The current version of the British Standard relating to trees & development, BS5837: 2012 Trees in relation to design, demolition & construction, is the standard used to assess the quality of and impact from development on trees within the local landscape.
 The local planning authority, in addition to it’s own planning policies on trees & development, will usually refer to this standard during the determining of planning applications where trees are a material consideration.